History

 Several years after it happened, a movie showed how it could be done…Hollywood style.

-THE DAY AFTER: ‘Dewey Defeats Truman’ Gaffe Has Nothing On The Poll That Picked FDR To Lose
+The Poll That Picked FDR To Lose

 By Ken Zurski